TheFunniestKiwi/SpotifyStartStop/README.md

 # Roadmap
 Application is bare bones right now really made for one configuration.
-In future I hope to add GUI when we can select which audio device is sampled for sound with a list of available devices to eliminate need of looking for your device id.
+In future I hope to add GUI where we can select which audio device is sampled for sound with a list of available devices to eliminate need of looking for your device id.